Carlos Santana Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in MLB.

-- The Dodgers surrender the eighth-fewest home runs in baseball (133 total, 1.1 per game).
+- The Dodgers surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).

-- In his last appearance on Friday against the Colorado Rockies, the lefty tossed five innings, allowing one earned run while surrendering three hits.
+- The right-hander's last time out came on Saturday against the Colorado Rockies, when he tossed five innings, surrendering no earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.